-Well, this year I have an article about what NOT to set.
-Of course, in my opinion, and from my experience.
-Well set in the middle of January, after everyone who had goals to set has already set them and so went through the enthusiastic euphoria.
+Well, this year, I have an article about what NOT to set.
+Of course, in my opinion and from my experience.
+Well, set in the middle of January, after everyone who had goals to set had already put them and so went through the enthusiastic euphoria.

 In no way do I want to claim that I am a successful man, nor that what I write here should be a rule of life.
-Precisely because these are my subjective opinions, I generally preferred to formulate in the first person.
+But, precisely because these are my subjective opinions, I generally preferred to formulate them in the first person.

-It is often spoken about what is important to each: what the values, principles, priorities are.
-Well, today, I plan to write twice about a less common subject.
-The first time, because I write about myself and the second time because it is about what does NOT characterize me.
-Also, since the article is rather long, I divided it into two: the first part today, and the second part towards the end of this month.
+It is often spoken about what is essential to each: the values, principles, and priorities.
+Today, I plan to write twice about a less common subject.
+The first time, because I write about myself, and the second time, it is about what does NOT characterize me.
+Also, since the article is rather long, I divided it into two: the first part today and the second part towards the end of this month.

-If you think money is missing from this list, it is because I have already published two articles on how to make easy money by working a little.
+If you think money is missing from this list, I have already published two articles on making easy money by working a little.
 You can read them here and here.
-Now, if you like to believe that money is enough or most important for success, you can stop reading this article, because it’s not for you.
+Now, if you like to believe that money is enough or most important for success, you can stop reading this article because it’s not for you.
 You’re not in the targeted audience.
 Come on, close the webpage!
-If you think that money is the fundamental factor for success in life, then you don’t deserve to read this article which deals personally about my beliefs!
+If you think that money is the fundamental factor for success in life, then you don’t deserve to read this article which deals with my beliefs!

-If, however, you have not closed the webpage and stayed to read, then you must promise me that you will read it carefully and considerately.
+If you have not closed the webpage and stayed to read, you must promise me that you will read it carefully and considerately.
 And part II.

 WHAT I THINK THAT DOES NOT MATTER to BE SUCCESSFUL IN LIFE